 Great Deal on the Garmin Edge 1000 Right Now

 Before I get into the details, let me mention a great deal right up front.
 When products are being phased out for an upgrade, you can often get amazing deals on them.
-Although the Edge 1000 usually costs around $600, right now it can be yours for $349, and the entire Edge 1000 BUNDLE is selling for just $399.
-Check out the current prices just below.
+The Edge 1000 usually costs around $600, while the Bundle could have set you back as much as $800.
+However, the prices are slashed right now, as you can see if you check out the current prices just below.
 Compared to previous prices, this is like getting a great deal on the unit, plus getting the heart rate monitor, the speed sensor and the cadence sensor for free!
 These are by far the cheapest prices I have ever seen on the Edge 1000 and the 1000 bundle, so if you don’t need the new features on the 1030, one of these would be a great choice.
 Otherwise, read on!

 Similarities between the Garmin Edge 1030 vs 1000

 The 1030 is an upgrade, not a new product.
 As such, both the 1030 and the 1000 are premium bike computers that will provide you with almost any data you can think of.
 The two bike computers share the following key features: